christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 - 10% Class attendance and participation
 - 40% 7 Short assignments: Due weeks 2, 4, 6, 8, 9, 10, 11
-- 50% Research project (paper and presentation): Due Week 16
+- 50% Pair Research project (paper and presentation): Due Week 16

 I will give more details about each of these assignments in class.